-This site is meant to help you go through resume process with helpful tools and resources, but remember that you should still have your resume reviewed by a Career Services Career Coach.
+This site is meant to help you go through the resume process with helpful tools and resources, but remember that you should still have your resume reviewed by a Career Education career coach.

 Optimal Resume is a web-based application that assists students with creating, presenting, and managing resumes.
 Resumes are an essential element of the job search process.
 This software gives students access to the knowledge and tools they will need to take the next step in their careers.
-To ensure your resume is in great shape, please schedule an appointment with Career Services by calling 850.474.2254 or scheduling an appointment online.
-You can also view the Career Development Guide online by clicking the logo below.
+To ensure your resume is in great shape, please schedule an appointment with Career Education by calling 850.474.2254 or scheduling an appointment online.
+You can also view the Career Development Guide online.
 The Career Development Guide is another useful tool to assist you with building your resume.

 Top Ten Resume Tips